BenchLabs/bench-technology-handbook/technology-principles.md

 Time is the most precious resource we have.
 This applies at the organizational level and the individual level.
 By being intentional with the time we assign to our activities, we create an environment where creativity and ingenuity are the drivers of our success, not the time we spend working.
 This is how we get to be ferociously effective as an organization while also living rich, sustainable lifestyles as individuals.

 *Supporting Principles:*
-- We set deadlines to push ourselves to be creative in solving problems.
+- We limit the time we spend on a problem to push ourselves to be creative in solving it.
-- Overtime is cheating: Working extra hours short-circuits the time constraint that we've set for ourselves, keeping us from being creative.
+- Time spent _doing_ must be balanced by time spent _learning_.
-- Learning and doing are not separate endeavors.
-Within the time we allocate to a problem, we must account for both the need to deliver a solution and the need to properly learn _how_ to deliver it.
+- If commitments don't have a "by when" date, they won't happen.
-- If we never exceed a timeline, we’ll never know how fast we can actually go.
+- The most effective commitments are those made by the individuals doing the work.
-- If we consistently exceed timelines, we’ll lose the trust of our colleagues and customers.
+- If we never miss the dates we commit to, we’ll never know how fast we can go.
-- Time spent _not working at all_ makes us more effective during the time we spend working.
+- If we consistently miss the dates we commit to, no one will trust us.
-- A timeline is most motivating when each person doing the work has personally committed to it.
+- Overtime is cheating—working extra hours is just a sneaky way of missing a date we've committed to.